cjcrist/AutoVT/README.md

 ## TODO's
 As this project is still in development, there are a few features and upgrades to be made.

-* Add functionality to pass in hash values, scan ids, or urls via a csv file to look up reports in Virus Total.
+* Add functionality to pass in hash values, scan ids, or urls via a csv file to look up reports in VirusTotal.
 * Add functionality to pass multiple arguments via the command line to scan files/urls and retrieve reports.
 * Add option to scan url if no report is found.
 * Load balance requests to API, as public API keys are limited to 4 request per minute.